App-vNext/Polly/docs/strategies/hedging.md

 When you have control over the callbacks that the resilience pipeline receives, you can parameterize them.
 This flexibility allows for reusing the callbacks within an action generator.

-A common use case is with the `DelegatingHandler`.
+A common use case is with [`DelegatingHandler`](https://learn.microsoft.com/aspnet/web-api/overview/advanced/http-message-handlers).
 Here, you can parameterize the `HttpRequestMessage`:

 <!-- snippet: hedging-handler -->
 ```cs